Thousands evacuate Congo's Goma amid renewed volcano threat

 Mount Nyiragongo’s last eruption was in 2002, leaving hundreds dead.
 The lava coated the airport runways and also left more than 100,000 homeless in the aftermath.
 The volcano also erupted in 1977, killing more than 600 people.

-Kamale reported from Kinshasa, Congo.
-AP writer Carley Petesch in Dakar, Senegal, contributed.
+Kudra reported from Kasindi, Congo.
+AP writer Jean-Yves Kamale in Kinshasa, Congo and Carley Petesch in Dakar, Senegal, contributed.

-Residents carry belongings as they flee Goma, Congo, Thursday, May 27, 2021 , five days after Mount Nyiragongo erupted.
-Evacuation orders were given for most of the town, fearing further eruptions and tremors.
-(AP Photo/Moses Sawasawa)

 Credit: Moses Sawasawa